 The whims of tourists were recognized but “the tail didn’t wag the dog” as it does in Fredericksburg, one of the most popular Hill Country destinations.
 That town has become too precious for me, more like a Hill-Country-themed Disneyland.

 Bordering the busy and postcard-perfect Llano courthouse were some trendy shops that would have made the cut in Fredericksburg but it also had the junk stores and the old book places we love.

 The jumbled establishment back behind the courthouse drew me in.
 A stout man in overalls and a feed store hat sat behind the counter, listening to country music on an old bakelite radio.

 I found a ragged copy of “Haunted Mesa” by Louis L’Amour and took it outside to read as I sat on a weathered bench and waited.
 Hank inspected every rusted tool and farm implement for another 45 minutes before buying a pair of pliers for $1.

-We stumbled upon the Spotted Possum boutique in a pink clapboard house near the hotel and the empty train depot.
-There I found a diaphanous coral-colored t shirt, better suited for the heat than what I brought for the evening wedding.
-Well, to be truthful, I got the t shirt because it went so well with a wonderfully silly cowgirl necklace that will remind me of this western wedding for many years
+Browsing there, I found a diaphanous coral-colored t-shirt, better suited for the heat than what I brought for the evening wedding.
+Or maybe I had to have the t-shirt because it went so well with a wonderfully kitschy cowgirl necklace.
+That memento is my talisman reminder of this western wedding.

-We woke up at 8:30 on the Sunday morning after the wedding to find that we were the only ones still left in the hotel.
-Everyone else had gotten up early and hit the road for more capers.
-We grabbed the chance to wander around the quiet, empty hotel as it settled back into a peaceful wait for her next visitors.
-Over a century of housing outlaws, in-laws, lawmen, prospectors, miners and adventurers could wear you down, but the Dabbs was still warm and welcoming .
+We woke up at 8:30 on Sunday morning after the wedding to find that we were the only ones left in the hotel.
+Everyone else left early to hit the road for more adventures.